seldo/galls-law/fluent-conf.md

 # [fit] into a module
 # [fit] with a clearly-defined interface

-^ Some part of your system, some feature, can be thought of as a module.
+^ Find some part of your system, some feature, can be thought of as a module.
 Maybe it even is a module inside the monolith.
+This is the heart of modularization.
+It's how you slice apart code.

 ---